KeystoneDH/2023/_pages/guidelines.md

 ## Presenter Guidelines

-For Keystone DH 2021, events will take place in a series of virtual formats.
+For Keystone DH 2022, events will take place in a hybrid format.

 Presentations may take the form of short papers, panel discussions or roundtables, workshops, poster sessions, or showcase demonstrations.